Home/ Blog/ Our Authors/ William Scotia

 New data from Seer Interactive shows that organic CTR drops 61% when AI Overviews appear — and they now show up on roughly half of all Google searches.
 Here’s what …

-70% of Google Searches Now End Without a Click — What That Means for Your SEO
+Two-Thirds of Google Searches End Without a Click: What Now

-70% of Google Searches Now End Without a Click — What That Means for Your SEO
+Two-Thirds of Google Searches End Without a Click: What Now

 Seven out of ten Google searches now end without a click.
 The data is getting worse, not better.
 Here’s what that means for your SEO strategy.